 Victorian agriculture makes a significant contribution to Australia's economy.
-Irrigated agriculture in Victoria was worth $4.9 billion in 2014-15 (ABS 2016), 33% of Australia's total irrigated agricultural production.
+Irrigated agriculture in Victoria was worth $4.9 billion in 2018-19 (ABS 2020), representing 30% of Australia's total irrigated agricultural production.

-Irrigation commenced in Victoria in the latter half of the nineteenth century, and, due to this, much of the original infrastructure is now out dated and unable to cope with the demands of modern irrigation.
-As thousands of kilometres of channels and pipelines are used to provide water to Victoria's agriculture industries, this is an important investment for our future.
+Irrigation commenced in Victoria in the latter half of the nineteenth century.
+Consequently, much of the original infrastructure is unable to cope with the demands of modern irrigation.
+Thousands of kilometres of channels and pipelines provide water to Victoria's irrigated agricultural industries.

-In response, Victoria is investing $2.4 billion in water infrastructure projects to modernise irrigation systems and expand the water grid to increase water security for rural communities.
-This investment is made up of contributions from the Victorian Government, Commonwealth Government and Water Corporations.
+Victoria currently manages $2.6 billion invested in water infrastructure projects to modernise irrigation systems and expand the water grid to increase rural communities' water security.
+This investment consists of contributions from the Victorian Government, Commonwealth Government and Water Corporations.

 Modernising irrigation systems

-Victoria has a number of projects that aim to improve the delivery of water.
-These processes involve upgrading or evolving components specific to each project, while ensuring the impact to the environment and economy are minimised.
+Victoria has numerous rural water infrastructure projects that aim to improve existing irrigation districts' efficiency and productivity.
+The construction phase involves upgrading or evolving components specific to each project while ensuring the impacts on the environment are minimised.

-These works, in combination with changes to the way systems operate, will improve service levels to irrigators and save billions of litres of water.
+In combination with changes to the way systems operate, these works will improve service levels to irrigators and save billions of litres of water.